1987 NCAA Division III women's basketball tournament

 The 1987 NCAA Division III women's basketball tournament was the sixth annual tournament hosted by the NCAA to determine the national champion of Division III women's collegiate basketball in the United States.

 Wisconsin–Stevens Point defeated Concordia Moorhead in the championship game, 81–74, to claim the Pointers' first Division III national title.

-The championship rounds were hosted in Scranton, Pennsylvania.
+The championship rounds were held in Scranton, Pennsylvania.